lammps/lammps/doc/src/bond_lepton.rst

 *lepton* bond style interfaces with, evaluates this expression string at run time to compute the pairwise energy.
-It also creates an analytical representation of the first derivative of this expression with respect to "r" and then uses that to compute the force between the pairs atoms forming bonds as defined by the topology data.
+It also creates an analytical representation of the first derivative of this expression with respect to "r" and then uses that to compute the force between the atom pairs forming bonds as defined by the topology data.

 The following coefficients must be defined for each bond type via the